iotJumpway/Microsoft-Examples/Intel-AI-DevJam-IDC/IDC-Classifier/README.md

 ## Introduction

-The **Intel AI DevJam Demo** uses a **Windows application** to communicate with a **facial recognition classifier** and a classifier trained to detect **Invasive Ductal Carcinoma (Breast cancer)** in **histology images**.
+The **Intel® AI DevJam Demo** uses a **Windows application** to communicate with a **facial recognition classifier** and a classifier trained to detect **Invasive Ductal Carcinoma (Breast cancer)** in **histology images**.
 The project combines the  [Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/tree/master/Intel-Movidius/IDC-Classification "Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT") and [TASS Movidius Facenet Classifier](https://github.com/iotJumpway/IoT-JumpWay-Intel-Examples/tree/master/Intel-Movidius/TASS/Facenet "TASS Movidius Facenet Classifier") projects.

 **Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** combines **Computer Vision** and the **Internet of Things** to provide a way to train a neural network with labelled breast cancer histology images to detect **Invasive Ductal Carcinoma (IDC)** in unseen/unlabelled images.